 So these are some of the considerations about Amendment II, which is as valid a right as any other part of the Constitution.
 You cannot legislate against gun violence, only a generally accepted moral system can make people act in a manner that is moral and does not irrationally harm others.
 Once we were a nation, "under God," but as the left, the fascist left, has steadily and systematically eroded our belief in the Creator, and replaced it with a belief in ourselves (secular humanism), then we wind up being a population to whom anything is acceptable if I believe it is.
 Government cannot legislate morality; to the contrary, legislation--laws--are a reflection of a nation's morality.
 Think about what is legal today, and whether it reflects the morality* of those who created and sustained this nation.

 Furthermore, consider that if you regulate legal gun sales out of existence, you will have unlimited, unregulated, illegal gun sales, which we see every day as regards drugs.
 If you have a legal market, you can regulate and tax it, but you can neither regulate nor tax out of existence (the power to tax is the power to destroy [McCulloch v.
 Maryland, Chief Justice John Marshall]) an illegal market place.

 It is worth noting that Benghazi-Hillary Clinton has taken a stand against firearms on numerous occasions, perhaps the most telling instance being when she selected, as the security contractor for our Benghazi, Libya embassy, an unarmed Welsh (United Kingdom) protective service.

 _______________________________________*No, I am not implying slavery as a moral thing for those who love to run up that worn-out flag.
 Slavery was a part of our nation's history, and we absolutely would have been a better place if we had never had that "peculiar institution," and all that came with it.
-Had we instead kept to the primary labor supply of indentured servants, we would likely be a better place today, although we are still the best place this world, and its Maker, has produced.
+Had we instead kept to the primary labor supply of independent yeomen or indentured servants, we would likely be a better place today, although we are still the best place this world, and its Maker, has produced.
 Back to top.